mgjones1984/arcgzip/README.md

 arcgzip
 =======

-arcgzip.py is an experimental library to read and write gzip format files.
+arcgzip.py is an alternative python library for gzip, of which focus is on the full support of gzip metadata.

-Its main advantages over the stdlib *gzip* module is the more comprehensive extraction of metadata and the ability of handling multiple files in a single gzip archive.
+Specifically, this library enable you to ...

+* extract all of the meta information defined in [RFC 1952](http://www.gzip.org/zlib/rfc-gzip.html)
+* create an archive with the fine-tuned hearder data.

 Installation
 ------------